📊

 • normal semaphore.

 In the first case, value of semaphore may be only 1 or 0.
 In the second case value of semaphore any non-negative number.
 If the value of semaphore is greater than 1 it is called as counting semaphore and it allows to acquire a lock to more than 1 process.
 This allows us to keep records of available resources, when spinlock allows to hold a lock only on one task.
 Besides all of this, one more important thing that semaphore allows to sleep.
-Moreover when processes waits for a lock which is acquired by other process, the scheduler may switch on another process.
+Moreover when processes waits for a lock which is acquired by other process, the may switch on another process.

 Semaphore API